Shrugged2/learning-smart-contract/README.md

 # learning-smart-contract

-# basic smart contract to dig into and modify in order to try out some projeects
+# basic smart contract to dig into and modify in order to try out some projects